Disorder name: Cystic Fibrosis

 - Encourage your child to get plenty of exercise.
 This will help maintain your child’s lung function and improve overall health.

 You may read information about the potential for Gene therapy is an experimental technique that treats diseases using genes.
 There are many ways that gene therapy can be done.
 Sometimes a gene with a disease-causing mutation can be replaced with a healthy gene.
 Sometimes a gene with a disease-causing mutation can be inactivated or “silenced.”
 And sometimes a new gene can be put into the body to help fight a disease.
 Gene therapy is still experimental. to treat or cure CF in the future.
 Researchers are currently trying to find a way to insert a working copy of the CFTR gene into the cells that need it.
-Although they have not yet found a way to do this safely and effectively, researchers across the country continue to work on gene therapy treatments for CF.
+Currently, gene therapy for CF is only available as part of a research study.
+The only way to receive treatment with gene therapy is to participate in a Clinical trials test the effectiveness of new drugs or treatments.
+These studies determine how well the treatments work, what risks are associated with them, and whether they work better than the current treatment..
+Adults with CF must meet strict eligibility criteria and be informed about the potential risks and benefits of being part of a clinical trial.
+Your medical team can talk to you more about gene therapy.

 WHAT HAPPENS WHEN CF IS TREATED?